On behalf of Computing At School and the Network of Excellence

 Darren Travi, Ilia Avroutine and Paul Long

-The teachers on this course have extensive experience of teaching Computer Science at GCSE and A Level.
-Ilia and Darren are extensively involved with the OCR Examination Board, through providing resources, training, assessment and examinations.
-Course Leaders:
+Ilia and Darren are extensively involved with the a major GCSE Examinations Board, providing resources, training, assessment and examinations

 Darren is Head of Computing at the Royal Grammar School in High Wycombe.
-He is also a CAS (Computing At School) Master Teacher and leads the Buckinghamshire CAS Hub.
-He has been teaching A-Level Computer Science since the 1990s and GCSE Computing since the course started in 2010.
-He has been an active and leading member of Computing At School and has successfully delivered a series of CPD events aimed at supporting teachers at all levels, from Primary right up to Secondary phases.
-Darren is also a lead trainer for OCR's GCSE Computing courses and has been a member of its assessment and examination team for a number of years.
+He is also a CAS Master Teacher and leads the Buckinghamshire CAS Hub.
+Darren has been teaching A-Level Computer Science since the 1990s and GCSE Computing since the course started in 2010.
+He has been an active and leading member of Computing At School and has successfully delivered a series of CPD events supporting teachers at Primary and Secondary phase.

 Ilia teaches Computer Science at the Royal Grammar School.
 He has taught A-Level Computer Science for five years, having previously taught Computing in Canada.
-He co-leads the CAS Bucks Hub and has run a number of training events around the country.
-He has a wide experience of teaching Computing and has co-authored the new KS3 Computing textbook for Hodders.
-He has also been appointed a lead trainer for OCR on the “Debugging the Problem” Python course.
-Ilia is an examiner for the OCR Computer Science A Level.
+Ilia co-leads the CAS Bucks Hub and has run a number of training events around the country.
+He has a wide experience of teaching Computing and has co-authored the new Key Stage 3 Computing textbook for Hodders.

 Darren Travi, email@example.com